 Brave the line at one of Boba Guys’ six locations around the city for quality boba milk tea made from heirloom leaves and organic milk.
 We promise it’s worth the wait.

-One of our favorite spots for inspired community oriented design, this stunning space features a lovely garden in the back along with some of our favorite handmade goods, jewelry and apparel.
+One of our favorite spots for inspired community oriented design, General Store features some of our favorite handmade goods, jewelry and apparel.

-If you close your eyes as you sip on a freshly-brewed cup of green tea and sink into the warm waters of the communal baths, you might just think you’ve been transported to the foot of Mt.
-Fuji or a ryokan in Kyoto.
-Onsen SF provides a restful and invigorating experience with communal baths in a beautifully designed space.
-The modern spa also serves small, refreshing bites that are seasonally inspired and locally sourced.
+If you close your eyes as you sip on a freshly-brewed cup of green tea and sink into the warm waters of Onsen’s communal bath, you might just think you’ve been transported to a ryokan in Kyoto.